Cheltenham Football Club: History

 As early as 1891, the "Cheltenham Football Club" regularly played football matches, often travelling long distances from their southern Melbourne base to play country teams such as Ballarat.

 The Cheltenham home games were played on a paddock on the corner of Park and Charman roads in Cheltenham.
 In 1909, the club moved to its current home at the Cheltenham Recreational Reserve on Weatherall Road.

 Also in 1909, Cheltenham entered in the newly formed Federal Association and became the inaugural Federal Association premiers.
 The club continued its affiliation with this league for many decades, even fielding an open age team during the war years.

 Cheltenham went on to win five senior premierships in the Federal Association by the end of the 1920s, they won the flags in 1909, 1911, 1913, 1922 and 1925, with the late Percy Watt playing in all 5 premiership sides and was captain in 1922.

 Cheltenham continued to win premierships in the 1920s and 1930s with juniors taking out the 1929 and 1933 flags, and that continued in 1934 when the club took out the 1st XVIII and 2nd XVIII premierships.

 The 1940s saw new Cheltenham legends starting their careers.
 Jack Barker, Jim Sloss, Jeff Farnbach, Eric Whitecross, Jim Brooks, and Norm Wilson, all giving Cheltenham great service during the 1940s and 1950s.
 Cheltenham produced its only Brownlow Medallist in Peter Box who played in the late 1940s, before going to the Footscray Football Club where he became a champion.

-Cheltenham continued to show its strength in the 1940s, but were unfortunately runners up in the 1st XVIII in 1946 and also runners up in the juniors in 1942, 1948 and 1949.
+Cheltenham continued to show its strength in the 1940s, but were runner ups in the 1st XVIII in 1946 and also runners up in the juniors in 1942, 1948 and 1949.
 Cheltenham continued to field sides during the war years 1939–1945.

 The early 1950s saw Arthur Rose at the helm as coach until 1952, and then John Hogan arrived from North Melbourne in 1953.
 Cheltenham won a 2nd XVIII premiership in 1958 led by coach Jim Ostle.

 1959 saw all 3 Cheltenham sides making the finals with the 3rd XVIII finishing runners up and with Kevin Roberts and Bob Arnfield finishing 1st and 2nd in the 1st XVIII Federal Association best and fairest, and Jack Barker winning the best and fairest in the Federal Association 2nd XVIII.

 The 1960s saw Peter Lucas and Arthur Gooch from Collingwood showing their presence, with Cheltenham being beaten by a kick after the siren against Springvale in the 1960 preliminary final.
 Cheltenham had great success with their junior sides winning the 3rd XVIII premierships in 1967, 1968, and the 4th XVIII premiers in 1962 and 1968.